abinit/abinit/doc/tutorial/eph4mob.md

 but we found that using a value of 1.1 does not change the result (in the materials we tested; this might not be true in general and requires testing from the user) but allows to decrease the memory by a factor close to 8.
-These tricks are not activated by default because users are supposed to perform preliminary tests to make sure that the quality of the results is not affected by these options.
+These tricks **are not activated by default** because users are supposed to perform preliminary tests to make sure the quality of the results is not affected by these options.

-We can now examine the log file.
-Let us describe it in detail here.
+We can now examine the log file in detail.
-After the standard printing of the input variables, the code reports the different parameters for the long-range potentials: the Born effective charges, the dielectric constant, and the quadrupolar tensor.
-Make sure to have all of them in order to have a precise interpolation of the scattering potentials [[cite:Brunin2020]] !
+After the standard output of the input variables, the code reports the different parameters for the long-range potentials: the Born effective charges, the dielectric constant, and the quadrupolar tensor.
+Make sure to have all of them in order to have an accurate interpolation of the scattering potentials, see discussion in [[cite:Brunin2020]].

 *Note: for the moment, the computation of the quadrupole is not available in the public version, and you should have the following in the log file:*